Aron-Aitf/programing_documents/src/learning_plan.md

 - ### All the rather boring parts you would not spend too much time on your own but are actually useful (Data Structures, Big O notation)

-- ### Algorithms: Backtracking, width vs depth search and A*-style stuff, ordering algorithms, etc.
+- ### Algorithms: Backtracking, width vs depth search and A*-style stuff, ordering algorithms, etc

-- ### Algorithm complexity (O(1), O(n), and the like), to understand why your stuff goes SO slowly.
+- ### Algorithm complexity (O(1), O(n), and the like), to understand why your stuff goes SO slowly

-- ### Design Patterns: They're a must in OOP.
+- ### Design Patterns: They're a must in OOP

 - ### Graph Theory may be handy in very specific situations.
-Also a decent knowledge in maths doesn't hurt.
+Also a decent knowledge in maths doesn't hurt

 - ### Cryptography: The most obvious.
-Also it doesn't hurt to know what a hashing function is, specially because you may use hash tables.
+Also it doesn't hurt to know what a hashing function is, specially because you may use hash tables

-- ### Machine code and how everything works underneath the surface, the stack, local variables, dynamic memory allocation, etc.
+- ### Machine code and how everything works underneath the surface, the stack, local variables, dynamic memory allocation, etc

 - ### Graduate level statistics, machine learning algorithms, deep learning and a lot more.
-Theory heavy stuff.
+Theory heavy stuff

 # Key Points